Adding Visual Effects

 return metrics.fDescent - metrics.fAscent

 You should now be able to run the browser again.
-It should look and behave just as it did in previous chapters, and it’ll probably feel faster, because Skia and SDL are faster than Tkinter.
-This is one advantage of Skia: since it is also used by the Chromium browser, we know it has fast, built-in support for all of the shapes we might need.
-And if the transition felt easy—well, that’s one of the benefits to abstracting over the drawing backend using a display list!
+It should look and behave just as it did in previous chapters, and it might feel faster on complex pages, because Skia and SDL are in general faster than Tkinter.
+If the transition felt easy—well, that’s one of the benefits to abstracting over the drawing backend using a display list!

 class DrawRRect: